ecmwf/odc/docs/content/implementation/api-design.rst

    end if

-It may be useful to define a wrapper function for checking the return codes in a consistent manner.
+To facilitate consistent error handling, it may be useful to define a wrapper function for checking the return codes in a consistent manner.

 .. code-block:: fortran